flodorner/Opinion-Formation/code/README.md

 * If y-axis is Hyperpolarization H(O) or "Maximal absolute mean opinion", figures can be reproduced in experiments_bots_original.py or if you dont want to wait for 3 days in --> `experiments_bots_short_runtime.py` (see end of file for figure numbers)
 * 20, A.29: $\phi,\varepsilon$ and bots contour plots --> `script_WBT_contour_bots.py`
 * 22: network visualizations of different networks and bots (+presentation gifs) --> `script_bots_visualization.py`

+# Git remarks, individual contributions
+Because David renamed many files in the end, the git history for these is not visible.
+It therefore seems that David created all the files, which is not the case and can be seen if one browses through earlier commits.